-JPIAMR, in collaboration with other stakeholders is leading the development of the One Health AMR Partnership.
+JPIAMR, with the CSA DESIGN OH AMR and in collaboration with other stakeholders is leading the development of the One Health AMR Partnership.
 The main goal is to contribute to achieving the objectives of the European One Health Action Plan against AMR and the WHO Global Action Plan on AMR, both aimed at reducing the threat of antimicrobial resistance (AMR).
-The first call and launch of other activities are planned to take place in 2024.
+The first call and launch of other activities of this joint research programme between the European Commission and Member States are planned to take place in 2025.

 The OH AMR Partnership aims to coordinate and align AMR activities and funding between countries as well as with the Commission.
 It will also facilitate national coherence between different services and ministries with responsibility for the various aspects of AMR (e.g. human health, agriculture, environment, industry, finances).

 The core group of formal members and signatories will comprise relevant ministries and funding agencies from the participating countries.

 - Countries: EU Member States and Associated Countries funding agencies